-On Tuesday, I explored Zagreb’s backstreets – fun!
+On Tuesday, I had fun exploring Zagreb’s backstreets!
 First stop was the Dolac district where I enjoyed a cappuccino and discovered the open-air food market – called “the belly of Zagreb”.

 The backdrop to Dolac Market is St. Mary’s Church built in the 18th century.
 On the other side of the market there’s a square filled with fragrant flower stalls.

 “A mischievous looking statue of Petrica Kerempuh stands in the midst of the flowers… Petrica Kerempuh is a Croatian plebeian prophet rascal and cynical commentator on contemporary events – a sort of predecessor to modern-day stand-up comedians.”

 I continued to Tkalčićeva (tkal-chee-tseva) Street built along the course of the former Medveščak Creek, a Croatian landmark and the location for most of Zagreb’s watermills.
 During the 18th century it was an industrial site used to produce cloth, soap, paper, and liqueurs.